mathom/MOMF/README.md

 ## Requirements

-`sudo apt-get install gfortran build-essentials`
+`sudo apt-get install gfortran gcc`

 ## Building

 Simply run `make` and it should build.
+If in doubt, run a `make clean` before!